oroinc/documentation/user_guide_sales_tools/b2b_sales/opportunities/create.rst

 .. image:: ../../../img/opportunities_2.0/account_related_opportunity.jpg

-Account view page will display opportunities related to a particular account in the **Action** section.
-Lifetime sales value will be calculated based on the values of the opportunities related to an account.
+Account view page will display opportunities related to a particular account in the **Action** section. :term:`Lifetime Sales Value` will be calculated based on the values of the opportunities related to an account.

 .. image:: ../../../img/opportunities_2.0/account_view_page_opp.jpg